Resetting your Cisco 7940/7960's Password

 'asterisk'-'6'-'Settings' at the same time. - Cisco's version of a PC's

 'alt'-'ctrl'-'del' (three-finger salute).
+Note: - Some firmware(s) will not

 - When the phone starts resetting (the 'headset' light will come on) hold